-All bottlebrush are foolproof but this compact selection looks good year round with dark green leaves, flushes of colourful new growth and occasional small, dark red bottlebrush flowers.
+All bottlebrush are foolproof but the Callistemon 'Great Balls of Fire' is a compact selection which looks good year round with dark green leaves, flushes of colourful new growth and occasional small, dark red bottlebrush flowers.
 A top choice for a low hedge.
 Size (hxw): 1.5mx1.5m.
 Sun to part shade.

 2. Dwarf murraya (Murraya ‘Min-a-Min’)

 Murrayas are excellent tall-growing evergreen shrubs with masses of fragrant cream flowers in the warmer months.
 ‘Min-a-Min’ doesn’t flower as prolifically as other varieties, but is compact and grows slowly as a small rounded mound.
 It contrasts well with strappy-leafed clumping plants such as lomandra.
 Also good for a pot or low hedge.
 Prune in late spring to shape, if desired.
 Size (hxw): 1mx1m.
 Sun to part shade.

 3. Diosma (Coleonema pulchellum)

 Diosma is at its prettiest in early spring smothered in tiny pink flowers.
 It is a soft, mounding, bright green shrub the rest of the year that fits into any planting scheme.
 It is long lived in well-draining soil.
 Compact and gold varieties available.
 Prune after flowering to shape.
 Size (hxw): 1mx1m.
 Sun.